izetex/contracts/README.md

 Sources are located in [FreeGame.sol](contracts/game/FreeGame.sol).

 FreeGame is a contract to perform the game free of charge.
 In the FreeGame, issuing prizes do not require Ether to pay.
-Winner of the game receives all the tokens, used in the game.
+Winner of the game receives 1 token, initially owned by token holder.

 ### RevShareGame